DeutscherWetterdienst/regrid/README.md

 mkdir ~/output
 ```

-3. Mount the folders inside your container and run the ``convert.sh`` script located in file system root:
+3. Mount the folders inside your container (make sure you use absolute paths) and run the ``convert.sh`` script located in file system root:
 ```
 docker run --rm \
     --volume ~/mydata:/mydata \